sgoldenlab/simba/docs/Scenario2.md

 ![alt-text-1](/images/movement_log.JPG "movement_log")

 3. `Analyze severity`: This button and analysis is only relevant of your behavior can be graded on a scale ranging from mild (the behavior occurs in the presence of very little body part movements) to severe (the behavior occurs in the presence of a lot of body part movements).
 For instance, attacks could be graded this way, with 'mild' or 'moderate' attacks happening when the animals aren't moving as much as they are in other parts of the video, while 'severe' attacks occur when both animals are tussling at full force.
-This button and code calculates the ‘severity’ of each frame classified as containing the behavior based on a user-defined scale. **Example:** the user sets a 10-point scale.
+This button and code calculates the ‘severity’ of each frame classified as containing the behavior based on a user-defined scale.

+**Example:** the user sets a 10-point scale.
 One frame is predicted to contain an attack, and the total body-part movements of both animals in that frame is in the top 10% percentile of movements in the entire video.
 In this frame, the attack will be scored as a 10 on the 10-point scale.
 Clicking the button will run the 'severity' statistics on all the csv files in `project_folder/csv/machine_results` directory.
 A date-time stamped output csv file with the data is saved in the `/project_folder/log` folder.

 Congrats!
 You have now used machine models to classify behaviors in new data.
 To visualize the machine predictions by rendering images and videos with the behavioral predictions overlaid, and plots describing on-going behaviors and bouts, proceed to [*Part 5*](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-5--visualizing-machine-predictions) of the current tutorial.

 ## Part 5:  Visualizing machine predictions

 In this part of the tutorial we will create visualizations of features and machine learning classifications that you have generated.
 This includes images and videos of the animals with prediction overlays, gantt plots, line plots, paths plots and data plots (see below).
 In this step the different frames can also be merged into video mp4 format.
-Please note that generating images and videos of the animals with prediction overlays requires that the frames for the videos to have been generated in **Part 1** of this tutorial.
+Please note that generating images and videos of the animals with prediction overlays requires that the frames for the videos to have been generated (extracted) in **Part 1** of this tutorial.
 Also note that the rendering of images and videos can take up a lot of hardrive space, especially if your videos are recorded at high frame rates, are long duration, or high resolution.
 One suggestion, if you are short on harddrive space, is to only generate frames for a few select videos (more information below).

 1. In the `Load Project` menu, click on the `Visualization` tab and you will see the following screen.